 Once you try this technique you’ll never waste another penny on anything else and you may find it helpful if you use my download art tutorials.

 I’ve used the most difficult pastel pencil to sharpen as an example, the old formula derwents.
-They have even been reformulated to overcome this problem, however, using a stanley knife and file, they can easily be sharpened to a fabulous point
+They have even been reformulated to overcome this problem, however, using a stanley knife and file, they can easily be sharpened to a fabulous point which makes them perfect for creating lots of fur especially on my dog portraits.

 The most important thing to ensure is that your stanley blade is sharp as you need to peel back the wood casing from the pastel ‘lead’.
 Try to expose a reasonable amount just so you don’t have to keep repeatedly sharpening, however you can do it little by little if you wish.